Luisinhoas/Causal-Inference-GP1-/README.md

 Reject null: Variance is not homogenous

 ### Conclusions for the variance tests:

-It seems clear that we do have a problem in the variance, as it is not constant neither homogeneus.
+It seems clear that I do have a problem in the variance, as it is not constant neither homogeneus.
 The assumption of the homogeneity of the variance is not found, as the level of the variance is not constant accross the sample.
 When there is not homogeneity that can lead to a problem of efficiency.
 While heteroskedasticity does not cause bias in the coefficient estimates, it does make them less precise; lower precision increases the likelihood that the coefficient estimates are further from the correct population value.

 # 4. Fix the heteroskedasticty problem.

-As is clear we have this problem, we have to chances.
+As is clear I have this problem.
 The first one in to fix this, and the second is to use a more appropiate method to deal with it.

-We have 5 possibilities:
+I have 5 possibilities:

 ### 1. Box-Cox transformation.
 (FAIL, variance of residuals is constant)